dnmfarrell/berrybrew/README.md

 Translates an error code and displays the name of the error, where `ErrNum` is the error number.

+#### error-codes

+Usage: `berrybrew error-codes`

+Simply prints to `STDOUT` the list of all valid error status code numbers, one per line.

 #### test

 This feature should only be used by developers of berrybrew.